krithikvaidya/spanning-tree-protocol/README.md

 # spanning-tree-protocol
-An implementation of the Spanning Tree Protocol in Python3
+An implementation of the Spanning Tree Protocol for computer networks, implemented in Python3